 Honors unit requirements may be prorated for transfer students or students who join the program after their first semester at Dominican.

-View our brochure for more information and testimonials about the Honors Program.
+View our flyer for more information about the Honors Program.